Ukraine Latest: Russia Attacks Energy Infrastructure In Ukraine’s Mykolaiv Region

 The Ukrainian air force reported that it also made five attacks on infrastructure in areas near the frontline.
 It reported that 22 drones had been shot down, and that it had lost track of 27 drones which likely fell onto Ukrainian territory due to active electronic warfare measures.
 Two more drones entered Belarus.

 The Russians have been destroying critical infrastructure in Ukrainian cities, ahead of the winter season.
-Kyiv has intensified its pleas to its allies for more .
+Kyiv has intensified its pleas to its allies more air defense.

 Russia denies that it targets civilians despite the fact that it has killed thousands of people during its two-and-a-half year war with Ukraine.

-Six Russian soldiers who fled the war are granted French visas
+Six Russian soldiers who fled the war are granted visas

 Six Russian soldiers who fled from the war in Ukraine were granted temporary visas while they applied for political asylum in France.
 Human rights activists have described this as the first significant case of a large group of deserters being allowed into an EU country.

 “When I landed on French soil, it was the very first time I could fully breathe.
-I felt a calmness and freedom…the worse was behind me,” Alexander told The Guardian, a former Russian soldier who was sent into Ukraine and deserted in the summer of 2023.
+I felt a calmness and freedom…the worse was behind me,” Alexander told , a former Russian soldier who was sent into Ukraine and deserted in the summer of 2023.

 Rights activists and groups who help soldiers flee say that since the beginning of Russia’s invasion in Ukraine, tens or thousands of Russian soldiers deserted, or refused to fight.